France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After an included breakfast, say farewell to the crew and one VBT trip leader, then walk into Cochem with your fellow travelers.
-This characteristic Mosel town is beloved for its steep vineyards, wooded hills, medieval buildings, and a picturesque center with beautiful timber-framed houses.
-Hike or shuttle with a local guide to Reichsburg Castle, where you enjoy a tour and spectacular views of the Mosel Valley and its vineyards.
-The fairy-tale castle includes seven rooms of fine furniture and objects from different periods and styles.
+After an included breakfast, bid farewell to the crew and one of your VBT trip leaders, then walk into Cochem with your fellow travelers.
+This charming Mosel town is renowned for its steep vineyards, wooded hills, medieval architecture, and a picturesque center lined with beautiful timber-framed houses.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the Frankfurt airport will be provided (an approximately one hour and 15 minute drive, depending on traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Frankfurt Airport will be provided.
+The drive takes approximately one hour and 15 minutes, depending on traffic, for your departing flight.

 Included Meals: Breakfast